Skip to main content

 • In this module you will develop an understanding of classical Latin and how to interpret Latin texts.
 You will study two set texts in Latin, one prose and one verse, focussing on translation, context and understanding of grammar.
 You will gain practice in unprepared translation of texts of similar genres to the prepared texts and will consider selected topics in Latin grammar and syntax.

 • In this module you will develop an understanding of the major debates in European and some Anglo-American philosophy.
 You will look at the key texts by eighteenth and nineteenth-century philosophers Immanuel Kant and Georg Wilhelm Friedrich Hegel, examining the continuing significance of their ideas.
-You will consider the major epistemological, ethical and aesthetical issues their idea raise, and the problems associated with the notion of modernity.
+You will consider the major epistemological, ethical and aesthetical issues their ideas raise, and the problems associated with the notion of modernity.
 You will also analyse the importance of the role of history in modern philosophy via Hegel's influence.

 • In this module you will develop an understanding of how the rationalist and empiricist traditions in philosophy influence contemporary thought in the philosophy of mind.
 You will look at the continuing relevance of the mind-body problem to the question of what it is to be a human being and consider the connections between the analytic and European traditions in philosophy with respect to language, subjectivity, and the phenomenology of experience.
 You will also examine the importance of consciousness to contemporary debates in philosophy, psychology and cognitive science.